video699/implementation-system/README.rst

    $ python install .

-If you wish to run tests, and build the documentation, use Pip to download additional Python packages specified in the ``requirements.txt`` file:
+If you wish to run tests, or build the documentation, use Pip to download additional Python packages specified in the ``requirements.txt`` file:

 ::